-- What are the possible treatments for my condition?
+- What are the possible treatments that might help me?

 - Do I need to plan for follow-up visits?

 - Do you have any educational materials that I can take with me?
-What websites do you recommend?
+What websites do you suggest?

 What to expect from your doctor